Pulmonary Embolism (PE)

 Large emboli (massive, or high-risk pulmonary emboli) cause so much blockage that the right side of the heart cannot pump enough blood through the pulmonary arteries, and the blood pressure decreases.
 If too little blood is pumped or the heart is strained excessively, the person can go into shock and die.
 Sometimes, the blockage of blood flow causes part of the lung tissue to die, which is called a pulmonary infarction.

-Pulmonary embolism affects about 350,000 people per year and causes 85,000 deaths per year in the United States.
+Pulmonary embolism affects about 350,000 people per year and causes about 85,000 deaths per year in the United States.
 It affects mainly adults.
+From 30 to 50% of patients who have a pulmonary embolism describe functional and exercise limitations up to a year after the event.

 Causes of Pulmonary Embolism